mdigital/local-rag-demo/README.md

 # Local RAG with Ollama

 This project demonstrates how to build a local Retrieval Augmented Generation (RAG) system using Ollama.
-Ollama is an open-source AI model that can be used for a variety of tasks, including language modeling, text generation, and more.
+Ollama is an open-source AI model host that can be used for a variety of tasks, including text generation and creating embeddings.

 This code is for experimentation, if it doesn't work for you - reach out!
 It might just be a misconfiguration on my part.